apache/lucene-jira-archive/migration/README.md

 `src/jira2github_import.py` converts Jira dumps into GitHub data that are importable to [issue import API](https://gist.github.com/jonmagic/5282384165e0f86ef105).
 Converted JSON data is saved in `migration/github-import-data`.

 This also resolves all Jira user ID - GitHub account alignment if the account mapping is given in `mapping-data/account-map.csv`.
-If you have no mapping, `cp mapping-data/account-map.csv{.example,}`.

 ```
 (.venv) migration $ python src/jira2github_import.py --min 10500 --max 10510